Asthma is one of the most common long-term conditions in the UK, affecting millions of people across the country.

-If you think you or your child may have asthma, it’s recommended that you speak to a GP.
+If you think you may have asthma, it’s recommended that you speak to a GP.
 Similarly, you should also seek medical advice if your symptoms suddenly get worse or you’re having difficulty managing them.See a Doctor About Your Asthma

 The causes of asthma can differ from person to person, but the condition leads to inflammation of tiny tubes within your lungs called bronchi.
 This leads to them becoming particularly sensitive and when something triggers irritation, the airways narrow and mucus production goes into overdrive.

 Asthma tends to run in families and you can be at greater risk of developing the condition if you were born prematurely, had a low birth weight, your mother smoked during pregnancy, or you were exposed to second-hand smoke while young.

 The condition can also develop in adults, particularly those who are exposed to substances that cause an allergic reaction and can trigger asthma in the course of their work.

 While the majority of asthma symptoms can be controlled with proper treatment, in many cases, it’s likely to be a long-term condition.
 Those with severe asthma may experience a constant narrowing of their airways and a range of regular issues.Talk to a Doctor About Asthma

 Although there’s no known cure for asthma, there’s several treatments that can help sufferers manage their condition.

 One of the most common treatments is the use of medication, usually taken through an inhaler.
 These include anti-inflammatory drugs, beta agonists and leukotriene modifiers - or a combination of medications.